SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: Experimental Setup

-The previous pipeline has been implemented in ROS 2 for its integration into a real robot called TIAGo.
+SAILOR pipeline has been implemented in ROS 2 for its integration into a real robot called TIAGo.
 Figure~\ref{fig:rosgraph} shows the rosgraph of SAILOR.
-It is composed of camera nodes to produce RGB images and PointCloud data, the YOLOv8 node, the percept generator node and the anchoring node.
-The percept generator node is subscribed to RGB images, PointCloud data and YOLOv8 detections to produce percepts.
-Then, the anchoring node is subscribed to these percepts and applies the anchoring procedures.
+It is composed of camera nodes to produce RGB images and point cloud data, the YOLOv8 node, the percept generator node and the anchoring node.
+The percept generator node is subscribed to RGB images, point cloud data and YOLOv8 detections to produce percepts.
+Then, the anchoring node is subscribed to these percepts and applies the symbolic anchoring procedures.